datapunchorg/punch/README.md

 This project is not open sourced yet.
 We are still working on the progess to open source the project.
 Please not share the code publicly.

+## Introduction

+This project is to provide one-click experience for people to create Clound and Kubernetes environment to run their Data Analytics workload.

+For example, "punch install SparkOnK8s" will create an AWS EKS cluster and a Spark REST Service.
+Then you could use curl or command line tool to submit Spark application.

 ## How to build (on MacBook)